Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 === Progress guarantee

-Notice that every loop in LTQueueV2 is bounded, and no method have to wait for another.
-Therefore, LTQueueV2 is wait-free.
+Notice that every loop in Slotqueue is bounded, and no method have to wait for another.
+Therefore, Slotqueue is wait-free.

 === Memory reclamation

-Notice that LTQueueV2 pushes the memory reclamation problem to the underlying SPSC.
-Because the underlying SPSC is memory-safe, LTQueueV2 is also memory-safe.
+Notice that Slotqueue pushes the memory reclamation problem to the underlying SPSC.
+Because the underlying SPSC is memory-safe, Slotqueue is also memory-safe.

 === Performance model